 All areas of learning are of equal importance and depend on each other to provide a rounded approach to child development.
 The prime areas are particularly crucial for helping children to thrive and develop good relationships with others, for building their aptitude and ability for learning and for igniting their curiosity and enthusiasm for learning.
-Reference is also made to the non-statutory document Development Matters.
+Reference is also made to the non-statutory document, Development Matters.

-This development is recorded through the use of both formative and summative assessment which provides accurate and detailed insight into the progress made by each individual.
-Each child's attainment is assessed in the final term of Reception against the Early Learning Goals and is recorded in their EYFS profile.
+This development is recorded through the use of both formative and summative assessment, which provides accurate and detailed insight into the progress made by each individual.
+Each child's attainment is assessed in the final term of Reception against the Early Learning Goals and is recorded in their EYFS profile and shared with parents/guardians and Year I teachers.
 Observations made of each child in a variety of environments and learning situations ensure that an accurate recording of individual attainment is made.

 The support children receive as they learn is personalised to meet their individual needs and to extend their talents.
 Careful and flexible planning between all the staff in contact with the children, based on the children's interests, ensures a wide, varied and effective curriculum is delivered.
-Subject specialist teachers work closely with

-Form teachers to give an accurate picture of children's attainment in the prime and specific areas of the EYFS curriculum relevant to their subjects.
-In the Autumn Term, subject teachers in Music, PE, Spanish and Drama teach in Reception classrooms.
+Subject specialist teachers work closely with Form Teachers to give an accurate picture of children's attainment in the prime and specific areas of the EYFS curriculum relevant to their subjects.
+In the Autumn Term, Specialist Teachers in Music, PE, Spanish and Drama teach in Reception classrooms.
 PE and Outdoor Learning/Forest School are taught outside as appropriate.
+Reception children visit the library weekly from the second week of the Autumn Term.